Using SpiraTest with Microsoft Azure DevOps (TFS)¶

 You need to fill out the following fields for the TFS Plug-in to operate correctly:

-• Auto-Map = True: With this setting, all users in SpiraTeam need to have the same username as those in TFS.
-If this is the case then you do not need to perform the user-mapping task outlined in section 5.2.2.
+- Auto-Map = True: With this setting, all users in SpiraTeam need to have the same username as those in TFS.
+If this is the case then you do not need to perform the user-mapping task outlined below.
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.

-• Auto-Map = False: With this setting, users in SpiraTeam and TFS are free to have different usernames because you specify the corresponding TFS name for each user as outlined in 5.2.2.
+- Auto-Map = False: With this setting, users in SpiraTeam and TFS are free to have different usernames because you specify the corresponding TFS name for each user as outlined below.

 How to get your ADO Personal Access Token